About the Author

 I have just submitted my level 6 BSL Language portfolio.
 I’m hoping to be accepted on a part one Interpreting course starting in October 2013 – and I am sure that if I’m accepted, I will again feel delight with a sprinkling of amazement!

-Throughout my courses I have noticed that it’s quite clear who is attending because work have paid for the course and want them to have a recognised qualification and who is there because they love learning this language.
-I happily take up every opportunity I can find to attend extra workshops, signed performances and to hang out with my Deaf friends.
-I am also a prolific networker and through simply asking I have been lucky enough to spend a day at Red Bee Media shadowing the people interpreting for the BBC and meeting various Trainee and Qualified Interpreters for coffee to pick their brains!
+Throughout my courses I have noticed that it’s quite clear who is attending because work have paid for the course; and want them to have a recognised qualification; and who is there because they love learning this language.
+I happily take up every opportunity I can find to attend extra workshops; signed performances and to hang out with my Deaf friends.
+I am also a prolific networker.
+Through simply asking I have been lucky enough to spend a day at Red Bee Media; shadowing the people interpreting for the BBC; and meeting various Trainee and Qualified Interpreters for coffee to pick their brains!

 terptree have been an amazing support and inspiration throughout my journey so far.
 I have attended workshops, networking evenings and social events and Victoria has been an encouraging inspiration and friend.

 Sometimes, the closer I get to being a qualified interpreter, the more I feel like I’m not ready and should push back the timeline!
 At the moment, the thought of ever being as good as the qualified interpreters I see is alien to me.
 I can’t imagine ever being that fluent, confident and accurate!
 But at the bottom of all of this is a language I love and new friends I’ve made; so if that were to be all have I gained from this hard work; that wouldn’t be so bad.
 Hopefully what I’ve actually gained is all of this plus a new career; and the ability to put my hand on my heart and declare to others; “I love my job”.